ColinTr/ClassificationForRegression/README.md

     The mandatory parameters are :
     * dataset_folder : The folder where the k-fold datasets are stored
     * classifier : The classifier model to use (Choices : RandomForest, LogisticRegression, XGBoost, GaussianNB, Khiops) **Any classifier of sklearn with model.predict_proba() are also supported.** In that case, use full module name (ex : sklearn.naive_bayes.GaussianNB).
-The full list for the version 0.0 of sklearn of supported classifiers seems to be : [AdaBoostClassifier BaggingClassifier BernoulliNB CalibratedCla ssifierCV DecisionTree ExtraTreeClassifier ExtraTreesClassifier GaussianNB GradientBoostingClassifier Khiops KNeighborsClassifier LabelPropagation LinearDiscriminantAnalysis LogisticRegression RadiusNeighborsClassifier RandomForest XGBoost]
+The full list for the version 0.0 of sklearn of supported classifiers seems to be : [AdaBoostClassifier BaggingClassifier BernoulliNB CalibratedClassifierCV DecisionTree ExtraTreeClassifier ExtraTreesClassifier GaussianNB GradientBoostingClassifier Khiops KNeighborsClassifier LabelPropagation LinearDiscriminantAnalysis LogisticRegression RadiusNeighborsClassifier RandomForest XGBoost]

     The optional parameters are :
     * output_path : The folder where the results will be saved (will be generated if not defined)